parimal5/CKA/Imperative/README.md

 ### Types of Node Affinity

-1. **requiredDuringSchedulingIgnoredDuringExecution** - Hard requirement (pod won't schedule if no matching node)
+1. `requiredDuringSchedulingIgnoredDuringExecution` - Hard requirement (pod won't schedule if no matching node)
-2. **preferredDuringSchedulingIgnoredDuringExecution** - Soft preference (scheduler tries but schedules anyway if no match)
+2. `preferredDuringSchedulingIgnoredDuringExecution` - Soft preference (scheduler tries but schedules anyway if no match)

-### 2. Add Node Affinity to Pod/Deployment
+### Add Node Affinity to Pod/Deployment

 ```yaml
 spec: